MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- AssetId (String) - The name of the file to play.
+- AssetId (string) - The name of the file to play.

 Return Values
-Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### GetListOfAudioFiles